opensearch-project/project-website/_posts/2023-01-18-Introducing-Identity.markdown

 - [Feature branch for Identity](https://github.com/opensearch-project/OpenSearch/pulls?q=is%3Apr+base%3Afeature%2Fidentity)
 - [Current issues for Identity](https://github.com/opensearch-project/OpenSearch/issues?q=label%3AIdentity+)

+If you have any feedback, feel free to comment on [[Feedback] Identity and access control for OpenSearch](https://github.com/opensearch-project/OpenSearch/issues/5920).

 We look forward to your participation!

 ## Terms in this blog post